-The scholarly paper on which the book is based can be found online: “Perverse Incentives: Why Everyone Prefers High Drug Prices — Except for Those Who Pay the Bills” (forthcoming, Harvard Journal on Legislation.)
+The scholarly paper on which the book is based can be found online: “Perverse Incentives: Why Everyone Prefers High Drug Prices — Except for Those Who Pay the Bills” (Harvard Journal on Legislation.)

 THE MISUSE OF TRADE SECRET LAW TO HIDE DRUG PRICING